AlwaysSany/visual-prompt-builder/README.md

 - **Convenience Features**
   - One-click copy to clipboard
-  - Download prompt as text file
+  - Download prompt as a text file
   - Persistent storage using localStorage
   - Responsive layout for all devices